raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - There is automatic scheduling and manual scheduling

 ## Manual scheduling
-- If there is no scheduler and no node is manually assigned (nodeName value on the pod spec), pods stay pending
+- If there is no scheduler and no node is manually assigned (`nodeName value on the pod spec`), pods stay pending
 - You cannot modify a pod to send them to a node
-- You can send an existing pod to a node through a binding or by manually setting scheduling info like nodeName
+- You can send an existing pod to a node through a **binding object** or by manually setting scheduling info like `nodeName`

 ## Labels and selectors
 - Tools used to group resources together to be able to filter and act on them together